jmkristian/AREDN-dnsmore/client/README.md

 Restricting access to the file is recommended.

 Use [nsupdate](https://linux.die.net/man/8/nsupdate)
-to store information into the DNS server.
+to store information into the name server.
 For example:
 ```
 nsupdate -k your.keyfile
 > server dns-1.local.mesh